Bird City Wisconsin works hard to implement its mission:

 - ECOSYSTEM HEALTH: Sustain healthy natural ecosystems by helping to maximize the number of native species in your community.

-- FAMILY & EXERCISE: Birding and spending time in nature gets the whole family outside for fresh air, exercise, and relaxation!
+- FAMILY AND EXERCISE: Birding and spending time in nature gets the whole family outside for fresh air, exercise, and relaxation!

 - UNDERSTAND NATURE: Birds teach us about the interconnectedness of humans and nature and show how vulnerable wildlife can be to human actions.